ycarowr/ToolsTest/Assets/Scripts/Patterns/GenericPrefabPooler/README.md

 # Generic Prefab/GameObject Pooler

-This is a generic gameobject pooler that allows you to manipulate a group of prefabs or gameobjects as keys of dictionaries.
+This is a generic pooler that allows you to manipulate a group of prefabs or gameobjects as keys of dictionaries.
-The main purpose of this class is to manage how many instances of an object you have already instantiated, that way avoiding glinches in the game because an Instantiate call.
+The main purpose of this class is to manage how many instances of an prefab you have already instantiated while the game runs, also preallocate objects in memory to avoid glinches because an Instantiate call.

-Inside the scene named TestPrefabPool you can find a simple sample of the usage: https://github.com/ycarowr/Tools/tree/master/Assets/Scenes
+Inside the scene named TestPrefabPool you can find a simple sample: https://github.com/ycarowr/Tools/tree/master/Assets/Scenes

-This is how looks like the Pooler inside the scene:
+This is how looks like the Pooler Component inside the scene:

 ![alt text](https://github.com/ycarowr/Tools/blob/master/Assets/Scripts/Patterns/GenericPrefabPooler/Images/Capture.GIF)